 Learn how to make scones with these Raspberry Almond Cream Scones Tips & Tricks!

-- Making homemade scones is super simple!
+- Making homemade scones is super simple (and even these Raspberry Almond Cream Scones are simple)!
 In fact, all of the ingredients are mixed together in one bowl.
 Once the dough has come together, it’s patted into a circle, cut into triangles, and baked until golden brown.
 Easy, right??

 - Now, to break it down a little more, when it comes to making scone dough, you can either do it by hand or with a standing mixer (with the paddle attachment on a low speed).
 I would not suggest using a hand mixer, because hand mixers are very high powered.